+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 Since the 1930s, food stamps benefits in Massachusetts and other states have been administered in the United States.
 Today, the benefits for food stamps program is called the Supplemental Nutrition Assistance Program (SNAP) and is available in all states.
 MA SNAP food benefits help families and individuals in need get affordable access to food.
 SNAP benefits aid in preventing the medical issues that can occur from being undernourished.
 Therefore, only approved food items can be purchased with food assistance.

 After completing the SNAP application process, enrollees will receive word of enrollment by mail.
 Every person who is approved for benefits for food stamps receives a preset amount each month.
 Once he or she receives the benefits card food stamps benefits can be used to buy food at most grocery stores.
 Read the information below to find out more about MassachusettsSNAP food benefits and how to use a benefits card.

 Food Items You Can Purchase With SNAP in Massachusetts

 Several types of food items can be purchased with SNAP food benefits in Massachusetts at most grocery stores across the state.
 Items that can be bought with benefits from food stamps include the following:

 Massachusetts food stamps can also be used to buy seeds or plants that will be grown for food.
 Living seafood can be bought with food assistance benefits but living animals, like chickens, cannot.
 Hot meals or items eaten while shopping will not be covered by SNAP benefits as the program is mainly for food that will be prepared at home.
 Items often considered to be ‘junk food’ like cookies, candies or ice cream can be bought with food stamps.
 To learn more about what foods are considered